The Evening of the Grosbeaks – An ABA Young Birders Essay

 Owen Robertson

-Owen Robertson is a fifteen-year-old birder from Louisville, Colorado.
+Owen R. is a fifteen-year-old birder from Louisville, Colorado.
 An incoming junior at New Vista High School in Boulder, he volunteers with the City of Boulder Open Space and Mountain Parks and in the University of Colorado Museum of Natural History’s Vertebrate Collections.
 Owen has participated in the American Birding Association Young Birder of the Year program for the last two years and received first-place honors for his writing and community leadership work.
 He has been a birder for over ten years and is incredibly grateful to his loving family for their support.
 The bird he’d most like to see next is the Colima Warbler.